jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < You can create a symbol giving it an alternate type >

 <
 __Destruction__

 Destruction is not the opposite of creation.
 It’s a separate thing, because creation is an operator that is invokes, and destruction just happens when the reference count becomes 0.

 Oops.
-At runtime you can set references to an object, while it isn’t even created… Oops.
+At runtime you can set references to an object, while it isn’t even created...
+Oops.
 That’s big.
 That flaws the destruction methodology.
 \>

 ##### The Create and Destroy Procedures